niceguy4/8812au-20210629/README.md

 ### Chipset: Realtek RTL8812AU

+### Kali: 2024.2

 ### Issue:
   * Device not showing up in Kali Linux.
 It may show up in LSUSB but not in IW DEV or IWCONFIG

   * And/or, device shows up Kali in IW DEV and IWCONFIG but adapter does not collect/capture clients when using wifite or airodump-ng

-  * Vendor drivers, aircrack-ng and morrownr don't resolve issue (as of 8/11/2024)
+  * Vendor, aircrack-ng and morrownr driver updates don't resolve issue as of 8/11/2024

 ### Steps:
 Setup was tested for Windows 11 running a Kali (kali-linux-2024.2-vmware-amd64) virtual machine using VMWare.
 Kali in Virtualbox works, too (kali-linux-2024.2-virtualbox-amd64) as of 8/11/2024.